simplymichael/simple-subscription-api/README.md

 # Simple Subscription
 A simple RESTful API subscription platform which allows users to subscribe to a website.
-Whenever a new post is published on a particular website, all it's subscribers receive an email with the post title and description in it.
+Whenever a new post is published on a particular website, all its subscribers receive an email with the post title and description in it.

 ## How to run